Godderedge History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Godderedge is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the region of Goodrich or Gotheridge in the county of Hereford.
 The surname Godderedge may also derive from the patronymic name the son of Godrich which was composed of the elements God which referred to someone good and Ric which meant power.
 The surname may also have derived from the Old English cud, meaning "famous," with the aforementioned "ric."
-CITATION[CLOSE]

 Early Origins of the Godderedge family